zerotropism/exercices_generator/README.md

-## Specifications:
+## Specs:
-The goal of this exercices generator is to create english exercices based on video subtitles.
-The generator will take the subtile as input and will generate 4 types of exercices, conjugaison exercices, fill the blanks exercices, ponctuations exercices, and scramble exercices.
+Aims to generate 4 types of exercise based on video subtitles:
+* "conjugation",
+* "fill the blanks",
+* "punctuations",
+* and "scramble".

 ### Requirements:
-You need to use this generator in the following conda env: https://anaconda.org/pras0693/exercices_generator

 #### at OS level:
 + **sql-lib**: in case you do not have it on your linux-based machine :
 ```bash